svekeman/www-greenitglobe/www.greenitglobe.com/content/home/benefits_box.md

 header = "BENEFITS"

-summary = "IT as Energy takes a fundamental different approach in providing reliable, scalable and secure IT that requires a lot of capacity and performance.
-Gener8 provides you with these benefits:"
+summary = "IT as Energy takes a fundamental different approach in providing reliable, scalable and secure IT that requires a lot of capacity and performance."

 benefit1_title = "Lowest TCO"
 benefit1_text = "The all-in and long-term cost is merely 80% less than any other solution from eliminating integrated technology layers and freeing up your resources to do IT innovation."